cquzys/stImpute/README.md

-# scPread
+# stImpute

-scPread is a novel method that leverages single-cell data to predict authentic spatial transcriptomics data by integrating gene relationships. scPread initiates the process using an autoencoder to create joint embeddings of spatial and single-cell transcriptomics data.
+stImpute is a novel method that leverages single-cell data to predict authentic spatial transcriptomics data by integrating gene relationships. stImpute initiates the process using an autoencoder to create joint embeddings of spatial and single-cell transcriptomics data.
 These embeddings are then used to identify the nearest neighboring cells in scRNA-seq data for each cell in the spatial transcriptomics dataset.
-Subsequently, scPread predicts spatial gene expression for each spatial cell using the nearest neighboring cells through a graph neural network (GNN), where nodes represent genes.
+Subsequently, stImpute predicts spatial gene expression for each spatial cell using the nearest neighboring cells through a graph neural network (GNN), where nodes represent genes.
 The gene-to-gene relationships in the GNN are based on cosine similarity, utilizing the pre-trained embeddings of the gene-encoding proteins extracted from the protein language model ESM-2.
-In addition, scPread is capable of identifying genes that efficiently predict imputation uncertainty, allowing the method to select genes that are reliably imputed.
+In addition, stImpute is capable of identifying genes that efficiently predict imputation uncertainty, allowing the method to select genes that are reliably imputed.

 ## Installation

 We recommend using Anaconda to create a new Python environment and activate it via

 ```
-conda env create -f scPread_env.yaml
+conda env create -f stImpute_env.yaml
-conda activate scPread_env
+conda activate stImpute_env
 ```

 ## Quick Start